glyph/Pomodouroboros/README.md

 # Pomodouroboros

-Most pomodoro trackers assume you're going to start them.
+Most pomodoro trackers assume you’re going to start them.
 But time and tide wait for no one - the great pomodoro of the cosmos is cold and dark, and it goes on forever.

 For people with ADHD or other executive function disorders, time blindness is common; the inability to notice that time is passing or initiate tasks at an appropriate time.
-It's easy to let half the day slip by before starting your first pomodoro.
+It’s easy to let half the day slip by before starting your first pomodoro.

-Pomodouroboros's goal is to:
+Pomodouroboros’s goal is to:

 1. stay constantly in your visual field so that you will ABSOLUTELY not forget to set some goals
-2. remind you that death stalks your every step, and the pomodoros are happening whether you're making use of them or not
+2. remind you that death stalks your every step, and the pomodoros are happening whether you’re making use of them or not

-The way it accomplishes this is to have a pre-existing schedule, where the pomodoros are always running, whether you've said what you're going to do with them or not.
-There's a progress bar in the middle of your screen showing the progress of the current one on your main display, in different colors depending on whether you haven't set an intention yet:
+The way it accomplishes this is to have a pre-existing schedule, where the pomodoros are always running, whether you’ve said what you’re going to do with them or not.
+There’s a progress bar in the middle of your screen showing the progress of the current one on your main display, in different colors depending on whether you haven’t set an intention yet:

 ![](./screenshots/intention-not-set.png)